Free Waterslide Decal Images and Project

 Hello!
 My name is Diana, and I am the girl behind Dreams Factory, a blog with Vintage, French & Shabby touches.
-I was flattered and extremely happy when Karen asked me to do a guest post on her DIY blog and I’ve decided to show you how to transform some ordinary tin boxes into vintage, super chic & frenchified decorative boxes with a grain sack inspired pattern, that you can use in your home to store all kind of things, even beautiful memories from France. 🙂
+I used some of the images from here at TGF as Free Waterslide Decal Images, but of course you can use them for whatever you like, but we will be focused on decals for this project.
+And for this tutorial, I’ve decided to show you how to transform some ordinary tin boxes into vintage, super chic & frenchified decorative boxes with a grain sack inspired pattern, that you can use in your home to store all kind of things, even beautiful memories from France. 🙂

 Before we begin, please try to imagine this whole transformation as a process of adding multiple layers – we will have primer, a base coat, wax candle, a top coat and some matte finish spray.
 It is important that your layers are not too thick, because you might not be able to close the lid of the boxes when you finish – don’t ask me how I know

 It is also very important not to use too much water with your acrylics, because the paint might crackle on the boxes when too thin – don’t ask me how I know that either 🙂